natelong/qpp/readme.md

 ### Caching
 QPP will cache remote files for faster processing, so you can clear the cache by deleting .qpp-remote-cache.
 At some point, you'll be able to pass in a commend-line flag to bypass the cache, but for now, you'll have to delete the folder manually.

+## Anything else I should know about?
+Yep.
+Here's a short list:

+1. The context path for file includes is relative to the input file.
+There is probably a better way to do this (predictable in regards to the filesystem).
+2. Since you're processing into a single file, the app assumes that you only want to include each file once.
+This way, you don't end up with a bunch of repeated code.

 ## This doesn't do much.
 What's the deal?

 It's not done yet :) Here's a to-do list:

 1. Add a flag to bypass the cache
 2. Build out a better command-line interface (help text, better error messaging, etc.)
 3. Add #IFDEF statements for conditional compilation.
 4. ???
 5. Profit.